Charlotte, NC Marine Weather and Tide Forecast

 EDIT HIDE Help Click EDIT to display multiple airports.
 Follow links for more data.

-Link to 5 minute data for KCLT
+Link to 1 hour of 5 minute data for KCLT

-Wind History from CLT
+Wind History graph: CLT

 (wind in knots)